Occupational health and safety inspectorate

 We are responsible for handling health and safety issues for personnel on prescribed ships that are engaged in trade or commerce on international and domestic voyages.

 - a ship registered in Australia

-- a ship (other than the above) on which the majority of crew are residents of Australia and which are operated by persons or firms which have their principal place of business in Australia or are incorporated in Australia; or
+- a ship (other than the above) on which the majority of crew are residents of Australia and which are operated by persons or firms which have their principal place of business in Australia or are incorporated in Australia

 - a ship declared by the Minister to be a prescribed ship.

-AMSA has trained OHS inspectors who perform a range of functions, including audits, investigations of accidents and dangerous occurrences, issue of improvement and prohibition notices, advising employers on their duty of care as well as provide advice on health and safety matters.
-AMSA has the authority to initiate prosecutions for serious breaches which can result in heavy penalties.
+We have trained operational health and safety (OHS) inspectors who perform a range of functions, including audits, investigations of accidents and dangerous occurrences, issue of improvement and prohibition notices, advising employers on their duty of care as well as provide advice on health and safety matters.
+We have the authority to initiate prosecutions for serious breaches which can result in heavy penalties.

-AMS can issue the person in command of the ship with a Prohibition Notice if an inspector finds there is a threat to health or safety.
+We can issue the person in command of the ship with a prohibition notice if an inspector finds there is a threat to health or safety.

-AMSA has Memorandums of Understanding with state OHS/WHS regulators to provide a safe working environment on all Australian waterfronts.
+We have memorandums of understanding (MOUs) with state regulators to provide a safe working environment on all Australian waterfronts.

-These MOUs set out the guidelines for how AMSA and OHS and WHS regulators for each state and territory will respond to health and safety issues on vessels and wharves.
+These MOUs set out the guidelines for how we work with occupational health and safety and workplace health and safety regulators for each state and territory to respond to health and safety issues on vessels and wharves.
 The MOU separates work applications of the parties, where this is possible.
 The MOU also seeks to clarify who has jurisdiction in different circumstances, and provides a mechanism for determining responsibility where responsibility may be unclear.

 - New South Wales (WorkCover Authority of NSW)